Kinto/kinto/docs/contributing.rst

 Submit feedback
 ---------------

-We added a label **[question]** on issues where feedback is required.
-Don't be shy and share your thoughts!
+Any issue with the **[question]** label is open for feedback, so feel free to share your thoughts with us!

-Otherwise, the best way to send feedback is to file a new issue on Github.
+The best way to send feedback is to
+`file a new issue <https://github.com/Kinto/kinto/issues/new>`_ on GitHub.

 If you are proposing a feature:

-* Explain in detail how it would work.
+* Explain how you envision it working.
+Try to be as detailed as you can.
-* Keep the scope as narrow as possible, to make it easier to implement.
+* Try to keep the scope as narrow as possible.
+This will help make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* Feel free to include any code you might already have, even if it's just a rough idea.
+This is a volunteer-driven project, and contributions are welcome :)

 Communication channels
 ======================

-* Questions tagged ``kinto`` on `Stack Overflow <http://stackoverflow.com/questions/tagged/kinto>`_
+* Questions tagged ``kinto`` on `Stack Overflow <http://stackoverflow.com/questions/tagged/kinto>`_.
 * Our IRC channel ``#storage`` on ``irc.mozilla.org``!
 * Our team blog http://www.servicedenuages.fr/
-* Some ``#Kinto`` mentions on Twitter :)
+* Some `#Kinto <https://twitter.com/search?q=%23Kinto>`_ mentions on Twitter :)

 Hack